Ketel Marte Player Props: Diamondbacks vs. Mariners

-On Friday, Ketel Marte (hitting .357 in his past 10 games) and the Arizona Diamondbacks play the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
-First pitch is at 9:40 PM ET.
+Ketel Marte -- with a slugging percentage of .738 in his past 10 games, including two home runs -- will be in action for the Arizona Diamondbacks versus the Seattle Mariners, with Bryan Woo on the hill, on July 29 at 8:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Cardinals.
+In his most recent appearance, he racked up three hits (going 3-for-4) against the Mariners.

 Ketel Marte Game Info & Props vs. the Mariners